hdigital/partyfactsdata/import/ccs/readme.md

 ## Linking

-* For linking the CCS data, please use `ccs-parties-all.csv` in our GitHub Repository.
+* For linking the CCS data, please use `ccs-partyfacts.csv` in our GitHub Repository.
 There are all `party_id` for all waves and years with a `partyfacts_id`.
 Imported were only the first occured `party_id` of a party.

-## Todo later
+## Note

-* remove Party Facts IDs and migrate to harmonized CCS party IDs
+* `ccs-partyfacts.R` provided to add party short name to `ccs-partyfacts.csv` for double checking